collegiateacademies/cadata/docs/daily_attendance_email.md

 ## Does This Process Run on Non-School Days?

 - **No.** The process checks if today is a school day for the specific school by querying the Schoolrunner calendar API for the current date and school.
 If the calendar indicates that the school is not in session, the script exits and does not send an email.
-There are no hard-coded dates or semester checks; the check is dynamic and school-specific.
+- **How does it know?** There are no hard-coded dates or semester checks.
+The check is dynamic and school-specific, using the Schoolrunner calendar API (`/api/v1/calendar_days`) to determine if the school is in session for the current date.
+- **Date range:** The process only considers the current day for absences and attendance rates.

 ## From Where Does This Process Get Its Data?